Validated computation

 ExaktAI automatically produces Mathematica notebooks or Maple documents carrying validation status where AI computations can be audited, reproduced, and edited.

-ExaktAI in action: a problem validated in eight steps, with the Maple document generated alongside (Claude + Maple).
+ExaktAI in action: a problem validated in eight steps, with the Mathematica notebook generated alongside (Claude + Mathematica).

 A 500-problem benchmark covering the undergraduate mathematics curriculum has been run across all AI systems.
 Analysis of these results is driving improvements to the validation architecture.